k0b41t/ecs-course-repo/README.md

 # ECS Course Repository

 Welcome to the official workspace for the Exploring Computer Science (ECS) curriculum!
-This repository hosts starter templates, assignment guides, and live project demos designed specifically for Math 1 freshmen.
+This repository hosts starter templates, assignment guides, and live project demos.
+This is a living repository that will reflect the most current version of the course.

 ## What We Build
 * **Web Portfolios & Digital Pets:** Building multi-page sites with custom CSS Tamagotchi mascots, hosted live globally using **GitHub Pages**.